wader/bump/README.md

 / into some other character, for example: re:#regexp#template#.

 Filter name using a [golang regexp](https://golang.org/pkg/regexp/syntax/).
-If name does not match regexp the pair will be skipped.
+If name does not match regexp the version will be skipped.

 If only a regexp and no template is provided and no submatches are defined the name will not be changed.